 At Salem Evangelical and Reformed Church, we are committed to contending for the faith that was once for all delivered to the saints (Jude 3).
 In unity with the historic Christian church, we believe and confess the Apostles’, Nicene, and Chalcedonian Creeds as accurate representations of Scripture’s teaching and we affirm the 5 “Solas” of the Reformation.
 Along with these doctrines, the basic doctrines within this Statement of Faith represent what we believe to be core elements of Biblical teaching that make up “the faith” for which we contend.
-We expect all members to affirm these doctrines.
+We expect all members and employees to affirm these doctrines.

 We believe that the 66 books of the Old and New Testaments are the written Word of God.
 Scripture is inspired by God (1 Thessalonians 2:13; 2 Timothy 3:16; 2 Peter 1:20-21), infallible and inerrant in its original form (Psalm 12:6, 18:30; John 17:17), the only final authority for faith and practice (2 Timothy 3:16-17), and a wonderful gift from the Lord (Psalm 19:7-11).
 After the life, death, resurrection, and ascension of Jesus Christ, Scripture is the primary and supreme way that God reveals Himself to humanity.
 The Bible alone teaches all that is necessary for salvation and is the standard by which all Christian behavior must be measured (Isaiah 40:6-8).